-- 1. Open-flame devices are allowed to be used in the following situations, provided approved precautions are taken to prevent ignition of a combustible material or injury to occupants: - 1.1.
-Where necessary for ceremonial or religious purposes in accordance with Section 308.1.((7))6. - 1.2.
-On stages and platforms as a necessary part of a performance in accordance with Section 308.3.2. - 1.3.
+- 1. Open-flames, open-flame devices, and flame effects are allowed to be used in the following situations, provided that approved precautions are taken to prevent ignition of a combustible material or injury to occupants: - 1.1.
+Where necessary for ceremonial or religious purposes in accordance with Section 308.1.((7))6. - 1.2. ((On stages and platforms as)) As a necessary part of a performance before an audience in accordance with Section 308.3.2. - 1.3.
 Where candles on tables are securely supported on substantial noncombustible bases and the candle flames are protected. - 2.
 Heat-producing equipment complying with Chapter 6 and the International Mechanical Code. - 3.
-Gas lights are allowed to be used provided adequate precautions satisfactory to the fire code official are taken to prevent ignition of combustible materials. - 308.3.1 Open-flame decorative devices.
-Open-flame decorative devices shall comply with all of the following restrictions: - Class I and Class II liquids and LP-gas shall not be used. - Liquid- or solid-fueled lighting devices containing more than 8 ounces (237 ml) of fuel must selfextinguish and not leak fuel at a rate of more than 0.25 teaspoon per minute (1.26 ml per minute) if tipped over. - 3.
+Gas lights are allowed to be used provided that adequate precautions satisfactory to the fire code official are taken to prevent ignition of combustible materials.

+308.3.1 Open-flame decorative devices.
+Open-flame decorative devices shall comply with all of the following restrictions:

+- 1. Class I and Class II liquids and LP-gas shall not be used. - 2.
+Liquid- or solid-fueled lighting devices containing more than 8 ounces (237 ml) of fuel must self-extinguish and not leak fuel at a rate of more than 0.25 teaspoon per minute (1.26 ml per minute) if tipped over. - 3.
 The device or holder shall be constructed to prevent the spillage of liquid fuel or wax at the rate of more than 0.25 teaspoon per minute (1.26 ml per minute) when the device or holder is not in an upright position. - 4.
-The device or holder shall be designed so that it will return to the upright position after being tilted to an angle of 45 degrees from vertical. - Exception: Devices that self-extinguish if tipped over and do not spill fuel or wax at the rate of more than 0.25 teaspoon per minute (1.26 ml per minute) if tipped over. - 5.
-The flame shall be enclosed except where openings on the side are not more than 0.375-inch (9.5 mm) diameter or where openings are on the top and the distance to the top is such that a piece of tissue paper placed on the top will not ignite in 10 seconds. - Chimneys shall be made of noncombustible materials and securely attached to the open-flame device.
+The device or holder shall be designed so that it will return to the upright position after being tilted to an angle of 45 degrees (0.79 rad) from vertical.

+Exception: Devices that self-extinguish if tipped over and do not spill fuel or wax at the rate of more than 0.25 teaspoon per minute (1.26 ml per minute) if tipped over.

+- 5. The flame shall be enclosed except where openings on the side are not more than 0.375-inch (9.5 mm) diameter or where openings are on the top and the distance to the top is such that a piece of tissue paper placed on the top will not ignite in 10 seconds. - 6.
+Chimneys shall be made of noncombustible materials and securely attached to the open-flame device.